 "Oil Colours done by Mr. Geo.
 Knapton, a member, to be hung up in the Room where the Society meets; (Sam 1 Savage, President)" making Knapton the society's first official portraitist, or “Limner” in 1736.
 The portrait tradition carried on a line of tradition with artists Sir Joshua Reynolds, John Singer Sargent, and David Hockney.

 He created twenty-three mock classical and religious portraits of the Society's original members.
 They were first exhibited at the King’s Arms Tavern for all to see, ironically today displayed in the Society's private collection.

 He painted members in fancy dress and theatrical performance symbolizing their experiences in Italy.
 They were arranged as a series in traditional Ensemble portraits to enforce the idea of purpose and unity.
 The Society's motto "sera ludo" runs through his paintings which means "serious business should be conducted playfully."

 His painting of Sir Bourchier Wray (1744), shows Wray inside a tipsy ship's cabin symbolizing their travels abroad.
 He's holding a punch bowl (that's not punch) and ladle.
 The bowl's rim inscribed from Horace, IV Odes, xii, closing line "Dulce est Desipere in Loco" which means:

 "It is sweet at fitting time to act foolishly"

 Here is Samuel Savage, the Society's president in masquerade costume.
 "Sitter and painter collaborate in turning the viewer into a fellow masquerader, who is invited to join in the revels and revel in the secret." - Bruce Redford

 It was said such public masquerades provided an opportunity for classes to mingle and alludes to a time where such events occasionally included royalty.

-Likely the most shocking and the most scandalous society member, was "bad boy" Sir Francis Dashwood featured in this portrait called “SAN FRANCESCO DE WYCOMBO”, of "bad boy" Sir Francis Dashwood.
+Likely the most shocking and the most scandalous society member of the time was "bad boy" Sir Francis Dashwood featured in this portrait called “SAN FRANCESCO DE WYCOMBO”, of "bad boy" Sir Francis Dashwood.
 During this period this portrait was known to reflect Dashwood as the drunkest, most blasphemous member of the group.
 He is a self-proclaimed "Monk" of Medmenham Abbey aka Hellfire Club - a place of underground rituals.
 He is shown here adoring the Venus de Milo, and the cup's inscription translates to "Mother of Saints."
 The painting was described as "both indecorous and profane."